teodevgroup/teo/README.md

 - Do not trigger connected object's `on_save` pipeline if it's not actually updated **[DONE]**

 #### 0.0.22
-- Ellipsis modifier (especially useful on output)
+- Ellipsis modifier (especially useful on output) **[DONE]**
-- MongoDB transaction session, make sure if errors, rollback writes
+- Properties

 #### 0.0.23
-- Properties
+- MongoDB transaction session, make sure if errors, rollback writes

 #### 0.0.24
 - Input omissible and output omissible for generated clients